jasonwilliams/anki/README.md

 ### Send to own deck

-Very similar to the above but will send to a new deck of the Markdown title.
+Very similar to the above but will send to a new deck that will have the same name that you marked with `#` as the title of the current document.
 In this example we realise that we want to send this content to its own deck, that's no problem, use `Anki: Send To Own Deck`

 Here's an example